ThePawlow/fivem-ts-svelte-boilerplate/readme.md

 - Dependency Injection with Inversify
 - Making use of nativewrappers https://github.com/nativewrappers/nativewrappers for a consistent object oriented approach.
 ## 🎯 Getting Started
-Linux might require sudo access
 ```
 pnpm run build
-# Incase you wish to be dockerized 🐋
+# If you want your FXServer to be dockerized 🐋
 docker compose up
 ```
 ## 💡 Understanding